Skip to content

 strategies: {

-saml: service.AuthenticationStrategies.generateSaml( "saml", {
+saml: await service.AuthenticationStrategies.generateSaml( "saml", {

 // URL of IdP receiving SAML requests